Same-sex marriage in Connecticut: Kerrigan v. Commissioner of Public Health

-On November 12, 2008, the first marriage licenses were issued to same-sex couples in Connecticut.
+The decision was originally scheduled to go into effect on October 28, 2008, but was delayed until November 12, 2008 in order to allow state agencies and local officials time to update procedures and prepare for issuing marriage licenses to same-sex couples.
+On November 12, the first marriage licenses were issued to same-sex couples in Connecticut.
 Among the first couples to obtain marriage licenses were plaintiffs in the Kerrigan case, Robin and Barbara Levine-Ritterman in New Haven, and Elizabeth Kerrigan and Joanne Mock-Kerrigan in West Hartford.
 The court decision made Connecticut the third U.S. state to recognize same-sex marriage, but by the time the first same-sex marriages were solemnized in Connecticut, California voters had approved a same-sex marriage ban by referendum.
 Governor Rell reacted to the ruling by issuing the statement: "The Supreme Court has spoken.
 I do not believe their voice reflects the majority of the people of Connecticut.
 However, I am also firmly convinced that attempts to reverse this decision - either legislatively or by amending the state Constitution - will not meet with success."
 State Senator Donald E. Williams Jr. called it a "civil rights victory".

 Before the court issued its decision, a coalition of groups that included such opponents of same-sex marriage as the state's Roman Catholic bishops and the Family Institute of Connecticut supported a November referendum on a proposal to convene a constitutional convention.
 On November 4, 2008, voters opposed calling a constitution convention by a 2 to 1 margin.